A guide to have a planned approach to digital marketing (beyond random posts and ads).

 You don’t need to be everywhere; you need to be where your audience spends time.
 Your goal is to create a connected ecosystem where every channel reinforces the same message and purpose.

-- Instagram & Facebook – great for visual storytelling and community building.
+- Instagram & Facebook – for visual storytelling and community building.

-- LinkedIn – ideal for B2B, consulting and thought leadership.
+- LinkedIn – for B2B, consulting and thought leadership.

-- Google My Business – essential for local SEO and visibility.
+- Google My Business – for local SEO and visibility.

 Find out how we can help clients audit their presence and prioritise their channels.